encodis/mokuwiki/README.md

 To include this directly in an HTML page using a `<script>` statement it is often convenient to have this declared as a variable.
 Use the `--prefix` option to prefix the JSON with a string.
 For example, the author uses `--prefix='var MW = MW || {}; MW.searchIndex = '` on one of his projects for this purpose.

+### Search Index Fields

-The following YAML metadata fields are parsed to create this index: 'title', 'alias', 'summary', 'tags' and 'keywords'.
-A file that has a metadata field of 'noindex' set to 'true' will *not* be indexed.
-A small list of 'stop words' is included in MokuWiki and these are removed.
+By default the following YAML metadata fields are parsed to create the search index: 'title', 'alias', 'summary', 'tags' and 'keywords'.
+A source file that has a metadata field of 'noindex' set to 'true' will *not* be indexed.
+Use the `--fields` option to specify a different list, e.g. `--fields='title,author'`.

+### Noise Words

+A small list of 'noise words' is included in MokuWiki by default.
+These are not indexed if they occur in any of the chosen metadata fields.
+The list can be changed using the `--noise` option to supply a plain text file of words, with one word on each line.
+For example, `--noise=bad_words.txt`.

 ### Filename Conversion